California is leading the climate change fight

 Showcasing the clean energy economy

 We know reducing emissions creates jobs and grows the economy.
-Here's how we're making the case for green jobs in California:
+Here's how we're making the case for green jobs in California.
+We have:

-- Profiled and tracked historic growth in the seven main clean economy employment sectors in coordination with Collaborative Economics.
+- Tracked historic growth in the seven main clean economy employment sectors in coordination with Collaborative Economics.

 - Authored a report on how investments of AB 32 auction revenue can help support California's green economy.